RediSearch/RediSearch/docs/docs/query/exact-match.md

 ## Tag field

 A tag is a short text.
 If you need to query for short texts only, then a tag query is more efficient than a full-text query.
+The [Tag vs. text article](TODO) explains you why this is the case.

 You can construct a tag query for a single tag in the following way:

 ```
 FT.SEARCH index "@field:{tag}"